NmadeleiDev/ws_pwa_chat/README.md

 HOW IT WORKS?

 Video demonstration: https://youtu.be/5SXtI_e_0SM
+(Video is also in the root of the repository)

 After user signs up or in, websocket connection is established.
 Server sees him as a client and run 2 sub-processes (goroutines) - one for reading from the connection, one for writeing to connection.
 Client is also subscribed to changes in all of his active chats with mongo's collection.Watch method and change stream.